 Extrapolate all the bad implications you can from that list.
 Then ask us about them, and we’ll be candid.

-This is a mid to senior level job.
-The salary ranges from $120k to $200k USD.
+This is a mid-level job.
+The salary ranges from $90k to $134k USD.
 We also offer competitive equity grants.

 We’re remote-first, with team members in Colorado, Quebec, Chicago, London, Mexico, Spain, Virginia, Brazil, and Utah.
 Most internal communication is written, and often asynchronous.
 You’ll want to be comfortable with not getting an immediate response for everything.